Renderer

 Debug overlay

-Toggle the debug overlay to show FPS, memory usage, and other stats:
+Use the debug overlay to show FPS, memory usage, and other stats:

 renderer.toggleDebugOverlay()

-// Or configure it
+// You can also configure it

 import { DebugOverlayCorner } from "@opentui/core"